Nyack Climate Vulnerability Assessment and Adaptation Plan

 Community-Wide Planning for Ongoing Preparedness and Adaptation

-This year, the Village of Nyack conducted a climate vulnerability assessment.
+The Village of Nyack has adopted a climate vulnerability assessment and adaptation plan that was developed in 2025.
 We researched future projections for climate hazards in our region, conducted a public survey, and held workshops and meetings with many stakeholders, focusing on impacts of increased heat and heat waves, extreme weather events – including and increased precipitation and flooding, sea level rise and storm surge, and climate change-related disease.
 Based on that assessment, we drafted a plan that includes a Vision of how Nyack will rise to the challenge and maintain its resilience in the years ahead, and Action Checklists to guide us in a community effort.

 Questions?
 Contact the Project Coordinator at mbdenker@gmail.com